tgothorp/Gotho.BlazorPdf/README.md

 ## Icons

-This project uses the excellent [feather icons](https://github.com/feathericons/feather) icon library.
+This project uses the excellent [feather icons](https://github.com/feathericons/feather) library.

 ## License

 Licensed under Apache-2.0

-This library contains code from the `PdfViewer` Blazor component provided by the [Blazor Bootstrap](https://github.com/vikramlearning/blazorbootstrap/tree/main/blazorbootstrap) component library which is licensed under the Apache 2.0 license.
+This library contains code from the `PdfViewer` Blazor component provided by the [Blazor Bootstrap](https://github.com/vikramlearning/blazorbootstrap/tree/main/blazorbootstrap) component library as well as code from Mozilla's [pdf.js](https://github.com/mozilla/pdf.js#online-demo) library.

+Both are licensed under the Apache 2.0 license.

 See `NOTICE.md` for more information.